Bidens open holidays with Christmas tree and ‘friendsgiving’

 She also was joined by a D.C.
 Army National Guard family to honor the National Guard’s role in responding to the COVID-19 pandemic, her office said.
 She has been using her new role to help highlight and rally support for military families from across the country through an initiative named Joining Forces.
 The Bidens’ late son, Beau — for whom the toddler grandson is named — served in the Delaware Army National Guard.

-Later Monday, the first lady was joining President Biden, the commander in chief, on a trip to the Army’s Fort Bragg in North Carolina to celebrate “friendsgiving” with service members and military families.
-The term combines the words “friend” and “Thanksgiving” and refers to a large meal among friends that’s eaten during the Thanksgiving season.
+The first lady later joined President Biden, the commander in chief, to visit the Army’s Fort Bragg in North Carolina to celebrate “friendsgiving” with service members and military families.
+The term combines the words “friend” and “Thanksgiving” and refers to a large meal among friends during the Thanksgiving season.
+Jill Biden often describes her family as a military family.

-On Tuesday, they plan to participate in a to-be-announced local service project before resuming their family tradition of celebrating Thanksgiving on the Massachusetts island of Nantucket.
+On Tuesday, the Bidens plan to participate in a to-be-announced local service project before resuming their family tradition of celebrating Thanksgiving on the Massachusetts island of Nantucket.

 Last fall, as public health officials advised people against traveling or gathering in large groups before COVID-19 vaccines were widely available, Biden put tradition on hold and hunkered down over Thanksgiving dinner in Delaware with just his wife, and their daughter and son-in-law.